itayrefaely/Checkers/README.md

 - pandas: For data manipulation and analysis.
 - pygame: Enabling the creation of the graphical user interface.

-## Conclusion

-This Checkers game showcases my skills in software engineering, data manipulation, and machine learning.
-The fusion of advanced AI techniques, extensive dataset analysis, and a well-designed user interface highlights my ability to deliver a comprehensive software solution.

-Feel free to explore the codebase, and reach out if you have any questions or feedback!

 ## How to run the code
 Make sure you have python installed on your machine.
 Then, install requirements:
 ```